Undergraduate Course Descriptions

 MGMT2380 - Organizational Behavior (Course Syllabus)

-Management 238 is an organizational behavior course, examining individual, interpersonal, and group effectiveness at work.
+Management 2380 is an organizational behavior course, examining individual, interpersonal, and group effectiveness at work.
 Topics range from decision- making, motivation, and personality to networks, influence, helping, leadership, teamwork, and organizational culture.
 The learning method is heavily experiential, with a focus on applying key principles to the human side of management in role-play exercises, simulations, a mini-TED talk, and group projects in local organizations.
 Other Information: This course is open to juniors and seniors across Penn.
-This course also has a first-day mandatory attendance policy.

 MGMT2410 - Leading for Impact (Course Syllabus)